 What is Sail Training?

 The purpose is to allow trainees the opportunity to experience an adventure that often has a profound effect on their outlook on life and allows them to reach their full potential.
-It inspires a good working ethic, motivation, confidence, resilience, a sense of adventure, and in some cases new maritime-career horizons.
-The challenges that arise from life at sea encourage trainees out of their comfort zones creating a valuable opportunity for developing attitudes, understanding and both soft and hard skills such as interpersonal skills, confidence and a working ethic.
-The attitudes, understanding and skills learned, often become valuable attributes in the trainees’ daily lives at home, school, college and work.
+It inspires a good work ethic, motivation, confidence, resilience, a sense of adventure and, in some cases, new maritime-career horizons.
+The challenges that arise from life at sea encourage trainees out of their comfort zones, creating a valuable opportunity for developing attitudes, understanding and both soft and hard skills such as interpersonal skills, confidence and a strong work ethic.
+The attitudes, understanding and skills learned often become valuable attributes in the trainees’ daily lives at home, school, college and work.

-Sail Training is available for all age groups from 16 years upwards.
-The core focus of Sail Training Ireland is on the youth category of 16-30 where the greatest benefits are achieved.
+Sail Training is available for all age groups from 14 years upwards.
+The core focus of Sail Training Ireland is on the youth category of 14-30 where the greatest benefits are achieved.
 Our aim is to make this opportunity available to as many young people in Ireland as possible, particularly those of limited means or with physical or intellectual challenges.
-We are not however limited to this age category and provide information and advice for all age groups above 16 years.
+We are not, however, limited to this age category and provide information and advice for all age groups above 14 years.
 No previous experience is required and various abilities can be catered for.